 In line with these requirements, a four stage approach to risk management will be adopted.
-This approach will also be adopted for specific projects undertaken as well as for the general organisation risks.

-5.1 Approach
+5. 1 Approach

 5.1.1 Risk Identification

 For each category in Appendix 1, actual losses and failures which have occurred as well as those which might threaten the Joint Board will be identified and listed in a Risk Register.